A Beginner’s Guide to Meditation

-Here’s the fun part – it doesn’t matter what style you adopt, you’re going to find it beneficial.
-Some methods have different goals, so it’s a good idea to discover a style that aligns with the goals that you have.
+Here's the fun part – it doesn't matter what style you adopt.
+You will find it beneficial.
+Some methods have different goals, so it's a good idea to discover a style that aligns with your goals.

 Here are the main types of meditation.